shauryagoel/ray_tracer/src/README.md

 ### Rotation

 We can rotate a point or a point around *x*, *y* or *z* axis by a particular value of radians.
+Point moves towards the direction of the fingers in the left-hand thumb rule, thumb points towards the positive side of the axis of the rotation.

 $$ radians(deg) = \frac{deg}{180} \pi $$